Aminadaven/Pong_task/README.md

   pong_time_ms milliseconds passes between each ping and the next ping is initiated by the last instance that responded to ping.

 ### CLI
-The game will be controlled by a cli tool (nodejs or python) CLI usage:
+The game will be controlled by a cli tool (nodejs or **python**) CLI usage:
-	node pong-cli.js <command: string> <param: number>
+	python pong-cli.py <command: string> <param: number>
 cli commands:
-node pong-cli.js start <pong_time_ms> : start the game with pong_time_ms as the interval between pongs node pong-cli.js pause  : pause the game, servers are still alive node pong-cli.js resume: resume the game from previous pause point. node pong-cli.js stop : stop the game (and clean all resources)
+python pong-cli.py start <pong_time_ms> : start the game with pong_time_ms as the interval between pongs python pong-cli.py pause  : pause the game, servers are still alive python pong-cli.py resume: resume the game from previous pause point. python pong-cli.py stop : stop the game (and clean all resources)

 example:
-node pong-cli.js start 1000 : start pong game with 1 second between pongs.
+python pong-cli.py start 1000 : start pong game with 1 second between pongs.